foroozandehgroup/NMR-EsPy/docs/content/gui/usage/setup.rst

   choose how many oscillators to generate using the MPM, or to estimate the number of oscillators using the Minimum Description Length (MDL).

-  + `Datapoints to consider` - Specifies how many points in the filtered signal to consider.
-The fewer datapoints, the faster the MPM will be.
-However, if too few datapoints are used, the result may be unreliable.
-If the signal contains fewer than 4096 (2¹²) points, the full signal will be considered by default.
-Otherwise, the first 4096 points will be considered.
   + `Use MDL` - Whether or not to use the Minimum Description Length.
     By default, the MDL will be used.
   + `Number of Oscillators` - The number of oscillators used in the MPM.